rome/tools/internal/compiler/lint/rules/a11y/useValidAnchor.test.md

  lint/a11y/useValidAnchor/reject/1/file.html:1 lint/a11y/useValidAnchor ━━━━━━━━━━━━━━━━━━━━━━━━━━━━

-  ✖ Provide a valid href attribute for the a element.

-  ℹ Anchor elements should only be used for default section or page navigation.

- lint/a11y/useValidAnchor/reject/1/file.html:1 lint/a11y/useValidAnchor ━━━━━━━━━━━━━━━━━━━━━━━━━━━━

   ✖ Use a button element instead of an a element.

   ℹ Anchor elements should only be used for default section or page navigation.